mikaelsoderman/simpleblog/README.md

  search.
 The fields to be included in the search index are annotated with `@Field(termVector = TermVector.YES)`

+ Data is stored in an embedded H2 database by using JPA.
+Base classes are BlogUser and Post.
+The database not persisted between restarts and is re-initialised upon each restart of the application.
+By default a BlogUser is created and database is initialised with two blog posts.

  User management is not implemented and needs to be implemented to achieve features such as
  - functionality for adding and removing users